dsenech/qcm_wed_doc/_sources/options.rst.txt

     "check_lanczos_residual", "false", "checks the Lanczos residual at the end of the eigenvector computation" "continued_fraction", "false", "Uses the continued fraction solver for the Green function instead of the band Lanczos method"
-    "dual_basis", "false", "uses the dual basis for wavevector computations" "modified_Lanczos", "false", "Uses the modified Lanczos method for the ground state instead of the usual Lanczos method" "no_degenerate_BL", "false", "forbids band lanczos to proceed when the eigenstates have degenerate energies" "nosym", "false", "does not take cluster symmetries into account" "one_body_solution", "false", "Only solves the one-body part of the problem, for the Green function"
+    "dual_basis", "false", "uses the dual basis for wavevector computations" "no_degenerate_BL", "false", "forbids band lanczos to proceed when the eigenstates have degenerate energies" "nosym", "false", "does not take cluster symmetries into account" "one_body_solution", "false", "Only solves the one-body part of the problem, for the Green function"